SailendraDarbha94/docsmart/README.md

-# ./needs to be published tomorrow
+# ./needs to be revamped tomorrow
 23/3/2024... deploy
 26/4/24 fix asap
 now change the readme to add tasks